JUMP TO PAGE 100 > 200 > 300 > 400 > 500 > 600

 The Best Little Bathouse in Texas

 1914.
 Dr. Charles Campbell and a "municipal bat-roost" in San Antonio, Texas ("for one of man's best friends"), his idea for mosquito control at a time when malaria was a major public health problem in the U.S. Disguised as a favorite bat habitat — a church steeple, complete with cross — the roost was fitted with a trapdoor and stilts to facilitate the harvesting of guano by the wagonload for use as fertilizer.
-5x7 glass negative, George Grantham Bain Collection.
+5x7 glass negative, Bain News Service.
 View full size.

 On Shorpy: